exasol/public-knowledgebase/Connect-with-Exasol/run-your-etl-jobs-with-azure-data-factory-and-exasol.md

 Our next steps will be creating actual datasets  that utilize this linked service and then pipelines that utilize these datasets so that we can send and extract data to and from our Exasol database.

-## Transferring data to the Exasol database.
+## Transferring data to the Exasol database

 Next up we'll set up an ODBC dataset using the linked service we've just created.